martes, 19 de noviembre de 2019

 My rating: 5 of 5 stars

-It is hard to find accurate words to describe such a deep and outstanding book.
-A dystopian story that allows the reader to question our present world: people are distracted with shallow commercials and television programs, there is a lack of real connections between individuals, plus everyone seems to be damned to live as a zombie, brainwashed by what they (owners of power) want you to be: think, buy, hate, love…
+It is hard to find precise words to describe a book as profound and outstanding as this one.
+This dystopian story allows the reader to question our current world: people are distracted by shallow commercials and superficial TV shows while real connections between individuals are lacking.
+In addition, everyone seems doomed to live like a zombie, brainwashed by what the owners of power want anyone to be, think, buy, hate, or love.

-As the book continues, Montag itself starts to question his reality and its existence to become somehow revolutionary as Clarisse, sharing the same ideas against the imposed reality; Montag´s changes lead the story to an unpredictable turn upon his awakening.
+As the book unfolds, Montag begins to wonder about his reality and existence to somehow become revolutionary like Clarisse, sharing the same ideas against the imposed reality.
+His changes bring the story to an unpredictable turn upon his awakening.

-I give it 5 stars out of 5 because the story is original and well developed as the characters, and it becomes a questioner about life; it is impressive to notice how nowadays there are several similarities with the book, which serve as a reflection of how trivial and soulless are becoming our societies.
+I rated it 5 out of 5 because the story is very original and well-developed, as are the characters, and it questions life; it is impressive to note how, nowadays, there are several similarities with this book, which reflect how trivial and heartless our societies are becoming.

 View all my reviews